3cpt/recorrente/README.md

 [![Scheduled Build](https://github.com/3cpt/recorrente/actions/workflows/schedule.yml/badge.svg)](https://github.com/3cpt/recorrente/actions/workflows/schedule.yml)

 A script that gathers information about a user public repositories.
+Best use is 1-time a day because it always gather the information about the last day (now - 1).
-1-time a day You need to be the owner of the repositories to get the information about views and clones traffic.
+You need to be the owner of the repositories to get the information about views and clones traffic.

 ## installation